 “But because other detection methods weren't alerting on the activity, it largely went ignored.
 In this case, the attack was strategically designed to evade those detections, and we can expect more similar attacks to follow.
 It's an important reminder that the network doesn't lie.

 In its report, ExtraHop also revealed that significant increases in ‘suspicious' network activity went largely unnoticed due to SolarWinds' privileged and trusted status within the IT environment.

 The report also found that many ExtraHop customers investigated and remediated the exploit within their own environments.
 The case studies include details on how customers were able to use historical metrics to determine the duration of the compromise, as well as which systems and data may have been impacted.

 As part of the report, ExtraHop also released an expanded list of over 1,700 SUNBURST indicators of compromise (IOCs) as observed across affected environments protected by Reveal(x), critical information that can help organisations determine if and to what extent they've been compromised.

-The report follows a significant announcement from ExtraHop: the opening of the company’s newest data centre facilities in Sydney, a move the company says was motivated by its desire to host its security offering locally.
+The report follows a significant announcement from ExtraHop: the opening of the company's newest data center facilities in Sydney, a move the company says was motivated by its desire to host its security offering locally.

 “Organisations around the world are rethinking their approach to security as advanced threats like APTs and software supply chain attacks take a financial and reputational toll,” says ExtraHop Asia Pacific and Japan vice president David Sajoto.